sodafoundation/documentation/content/introduction/_index.md

  - [Project Source Code Repository and Readme](https://github.com/sodafoundation/)

 ## Official Charter
-Please find the official charter for SODA Foundation under Linux Foundation can be found [here](https://sodafoundation.io/the-foundation/charter/)
+The official charter for SODA Foundation under Linux Foundation can be found [here](https://sodafoundation.io/the-foundation/charter/)

 ## Want to be part of this initiative?
 Please join us to collaborate, research, develop and lead for unified data framework and standards.